eebrowning/Bark/frontend/README.md

 - Node.js
 - Heroku

+Data is made available on every page through manipulating the state and data store with Redux: At no point is the page's context lost due to refreshes or reloads.

-Live demo app:
+ ### Live demo app:

 - Bark: https://bark-eeb828.herokuapp.com/
+- Demo user available--feel free to sign up!

-Demo/Test locally:
+### Demo/Test locally:
+- download or clone from repo: https://github.com/eebrowning/Bark
-- After navigating to the Bark directory, open a split terminal to navigate to the backend and frontend directories.
+- After navigating to the Bark directory, open a split terminal to navigate to the backend and frontend directories, one in each.
 - run 'npm install' in each.
-- run 'npm install' in each.
+- run 'npm start' in each.
 - localhost:3000 will open on your default browser, and the Bark app will be available for testing locally
+- Demo user available